 Frequently Asked Questions

-Tender offers can provide startup employees with a tremendous opportunity to unlock the value of their equity compensation.
+A tender offer can provide startup employees with a tremendous opportunity to unlock the value of their equity compensation.
 However, participating in a tender offer is not without its potential drawbacks, such as tax implications, and the risk of missing out on future growth.
-As a startup employee, it is essential to evaluate your personal financial situation, goals, and risk tolerance, and consult with your Harness Tax Advisor or other tax professional and financial advisor before making any decisions related to tender offers or other liquidity events.
+As a startup employee, it is essential to evaluate your personal financial situation, goals, and risk tolerance.

-If you have equity compensation and have questions about how a tender offer might impact your financial goals and needs, consider booking an Equity Tax Planning Session with Harness Wealth.
-Our equity-experienced tax advisors will answer any question about your equity, and provide projections around potential equity decisions to help you make an informed decision for your financial future.
+If you have equity compensation and have questions about how a tender offer might impact your financial goals and needs, consider booking an Equity Tax Planning Session with Harness.
+We’ll match you with a tax advisor experienced in stock options and startup equity compensation who will answer any questions and provide projections around your situation to help you make an informed decision for your financial future.

 Great advisors strive to build your confidence when making important financial decisions.
 Find yours.